digitalrebar/provision/doc/arch/content-package.rst

 The version of the content package.
-Versions are roughly `Semver compliant <https://semver.org/>`, except that we allow a leading lower-case v and disgregard everything including and after the first hyphen.
+Versions are roughly `Semver compliant <https://semver.org/>`, except that we allow a leading lower-case v and disregard everything including and after the first hyphen.
 Version is optional, and if it is missing it is considered to be 0.0.0.